Locally finitely presented and coherent hearts: Some consequences and examples

 The following question was communicated to us by Rosanna Laking:

-\begin{ques}[R. Laking] Let $\mathbf{t}$ by a torsion pair $\mod \mathcal{A}$ such that $\mathcal{H}_\mathbf{t}$ is a locally coherent Grothendieck category.
-Is it the torsion pair associated to a $2$-term cosilting complex $E$ (see Thm.\,\ref{main_thm_fintype_qcotilt_cosilt}) which is an elementary cogenerator of $\Der(\mod \mathcal{A})$? \end{ques}
+\begin{ques}[R. Laking] Let $\A$ be a small preadditive category, $\mathbf{t}$ a torsion pair in $\mod \mathcal{A}$ such that $\mathcal{H}_\mathbf{t}$ is a locally coherent Grothendieck category.
+Is $\t$ the torsion pair associated with a $2$-term cosilting complex $E$ (see Theorem~\ref{main_thm_fintype_qcotilt_cosilt}) which is an elementary cogenerator of $\Der(\mod \mathcal{A})$? \end{ques}

-In the rest of this subsection we give a partial answer to the above question.